vykuang/toronto-service-calls-2023/README.md

 #### dbt

-Prefect requires these info to orchestrate dbt cloud jobs:
+1. Clone the dbt models repository

-- account API
+1. Create cloud dbt account
-  - dbt account info -> API -> reveal API
+1. Connect to the bigquery dataset created from terraform
-- job number
+1. Connect to the dbt models repository
-  - create job -> note the integer ID of the URL afte rthe `dbt build` job has been created
+1. Create job with command `dbt build --var="is_test_run:false"`

-Use these two to create `dbt cloud run` block
+1. Schedule the job on a monthly basis, to align with the frequency of the dataset update

 ## data resources